nite-stocker/python-cli-editable-install/README.md

+Understood.
+Here’s the updated README with your requested revision applied.

 # Python CLI project setup with pip and `pyproject.toml`
+(editable install with VS Code)

 This guide walks through creating a minimal, standards-compliant Python CLI tool using `pip`, `pyproject.toml`, and VS Code.
 The project installs in editable mode (`pip install -e .`), allowing the CLI to run globally during development without needing to rebuild.